fmillion-mnsu/cis444-f25/PROJECT.md

 * conduct your first **sprint planning meeting** and schedule your **retrospective**
 * decide on and implement an electronic project management strategy and platform (e.g. Trello, Jira)

+Finally, you will begin writing your first **query list**.
+These queries are focused on improving your understanding of the actual data in the database.

+- Query 1: Business Scale Analysis.
+"What is the scope and scale of this business?"

+    Analyze table sizes and record counts to understand business volume

+    Identify the primary operational focus areas

+- Query 2: Stakeholder Identification.
+"Who are the key people/actors in this business ecosystem?"

+    Profile the main human entities (customers, employees, actors, etc.)

+    Analyze demographic distribution and key identifying characteristics based on available data.

+- Query 3: Geographic Footprint.
+"Where does this business operate and serve customers?"

+    Map the geographic distribution of business operations

+    Identify primary markets and service areas

+- Query 4: Operational Timeline.
+"What is the operational history and activity patterns of this business?"

+    Determine the time span of business operations in your database

+    Identify peak activity periods and business cycles

+- Query 5: Value Analysis.
+"What generates value and revenue in this business?"

+    Analyze monetary transactions and value indicators

+    Identify high-value activities, products, or services

+These queries should be implemented using standard SQL.
+At this time, don't use views, stored procedures or other programmability.

+Document your queries as they will inform your understanding of the business domain for subsequent sprints.
+Keep your queries handy - you'll be improving and reworking them over time!

+> [!HINT]
+> The **Employee** database contains a lot of data, but fewer entities.
+You may find yourself struggling to apply all of these queries to Employee.
+>
+> If this is the case, you are free to use *any one* of the other two databases to write these queries.
+This will actually prepare you for the next phase - where we simulate a "company merger" and start building out our data warehouse.
+>
+> If you go this route, make sure you **document which database you used** in your queries (as a comment - hint: SQL Server comments are prefixed with two dashes - `-- This is a comment`).

 #### Deliverables

 Deliverables to include in your **final project portfolio** include: